 We are working with six acute hospitals and maternity units on PreCiSSion (Preventing Caesarean Birth Surgical Site Infection across a region).
 Caesarean birth is one of the most common procedures, with an SSI rate of approximately 16% being reported nationally.
 However, as reporting is not covered by national surveillance, most hospitals do not know their caesarean birth-related SSI rates.
 Data gathered over two years from some acute trusts in the West of England showed SSI rates after caesarean births of 12-15%.

-With over 10,000 caesarean births carried out across the region’s maternity units each year, if the estimated average SSI rate of 15% was halved, this would equate to circa 700 SSIs being prevented (in the West of England) each year with a cost saving of over £1 million.
+With over 10,000 caesarean births carried out across the region’s maternity units each year, if the estimated average SSI rate of 15% was reduced by 30%, this would equate to circa 450 SSIs being prevented (in the West of England) each year.

-The PreciSSIon project won a HSJ Patient Safety Award for Infection Prevention and Control and a BMJ Award for Quality Improvement Team of the Year in September 2021.
+The PreciSSIon project won a HSJ Patient Safety Award for Infection Prevention and Control and a BMJ Award for Quality Improvement Team of the Year.
 Read more and access implementation resources.

 For further information on either project or to get involved, please contact us.